joergkrause/svogv/projects/svogv/README.md

 ## Angular Data Annotations

 The idea of data annotations is somehow heavily inspired by the namespace `System.ComponentModel.DataAnnotations` of .NET Core.
 There is absolutely no dependency at all, though.

 ### How does it work?

-We did this by using a straight domain model.
 Let's assume you have a viewmodel like this:

 ~~~
 export class UserViewModel {